Nov 06, 2024

 Not keeping promises.
 Scammers always have an excuse for why they can’t travel to meet their victim, why they need more money, or why they can’t pay the money back.

 Making conversations more private.
-Sometimes scammers suggest moving to a more private chat instead of the dating site to stay under the radar of moderators.
+Sometimes scammers suggest moving to a more private chat instead of the dating site to stay under the radar of moderators, or to less secure platforms.

 Can you spot a fake dating profile?